 They Are Everywhere

-LEDs are known to be resistant to fracture.
-They require little upkeep and have a single direction light focus.
-Because of these characteristics, they are used almost everywhere-from traffic lights to televisions.
+Here’s another one of the awesome facts about this light bulb: LEDs are known to be resistant to fracture.
+They require little upkeep and have a single directional light focus.
+Because of these characteristics, they are used and the uses of LED are almost everywhere, from traffic lights to televisions.
 They are also used in most stores that sell food.
 Studies show that LED lights reduce bacterial breeding compared to CFLs and incandescent light bulbs.

 LEDs Reduce Bug Infestation

 Every night, you wonder why bugs keep flying around your incandescent light bulb.
 Installing LEDs will keep the bugs away.
 The reason being is that other light sources emit too much ultraviolet light or infrared radiation.
 These two things are like an inviting crack to bugs.
 They get attracted to these.
-The use of LEDs will reduce, if not completely eliminate these pesky critters.
+The use of LEDs will reduce, if not completely eliminate these pesky critters so install some LED light strips to your patio or outdoor areas.

 They Are Cool